Young-ook/terraform-aws-fis/examples/rds/README.md

 ![aws-fis-rds-lamp](../../images/rds/aws-fis-rds-lamp.png)

-## Create Experiment Templates
+## Run Fault Injection Experiments
 This module automatically creates fault injection simulator experiment templates on your AWS account.
-Move to the AWS FIS service page on the AWS Management Conosol and select Experiment templates menu on the left.
-Then users will see the created experiment templates for chaos engineering.
+Move to the AWS FIS service page on the AWS Management Console and select Experiment templates menu on the left.
+Then you will see the created experiment templates for chaos engineering.

-![aws-fis-experiment-templates](../../images/rds/aws-fis-experiment-templates.png)

-## Run Experiments
 To test your environment, select a experiment template that you want to run and click the `Actions` button on the right top on the screen.
 You will see `Start experiment` in the middle of poped up menu and select it.
 And follow the instructions.

+![aws-fis-experiment-templates](../../images/rds/aws-fis-experiment-templates.png)

 ### Failover DB Cluster
 AWS FIS allows you to test resilience of Aurora DB cluster.